sanchuanhehe/ark-tools/README.md

 - `arktsTools.hdcPath`: The absolute path to hdc.
 - `arktsTools.ohpmPath`: The absolute path to ohpm.
 - `arktsTools.hvigorPath`: The absolute path to hvigor.
+- `arktsTools.codelinterPath`: The absolute path to codelinter.
+- `arktsTools.codelinterCheckAfterSave`: Run codelinter after save text document.
+- `arktsTools.codelinterReloadChange`: Refresh struct after file/resources/folder change.
-- `arktsTools.intellisenses.modulesPath`: The absolute path to intellisenses modules roles.
+- `arktsTools.intellisensesModulesPath`: The absolute path to intellisenses modules roles.
 WARNING!
 The Location MUST be a FOLDER and file name MUST like "ets_role_***.json".

 ## Capture